In This Article

 High tolerance refers to how much of a drug or alcohol you can consume before it affects your functionality.
 Regular drug users and heavy drinkers tend to develop higher tolerances for drugs and alcohol because, the more you take drugs and/or drink (and the more often), the higher your tolerance becomes.
 This means that the drugs or alcohol may take longer to cause impairment.

 But just because you develop a high tolerance does not mean that drugs or alcohol won’t affect you.
-There are still side effects that take a toll on your physical and mental health.
+There are still side effects that take a toll on your mental and physical health.
 If you or a loved one is struggling with alcohol or substance use, reach out for professional help.

 What Causes High Drug or Alcohol Tolerance?